PE & Sport Premium

 EYFS & Key Stage 1

 Brodetsky pupils are taught a minimum 2 hours of PE a week.
 P.E sessions teach children to master basic movements such as running, jumping, throwing and catching and to apply these in a range of activities.
-They are taught to participate in team games, developing simple tactics for attacking and defending by our experienced PE Coaches and class teachers.
-Alongside the sessions with the coaches, the teachers also teach dance and gymnastics which focus on performing using simple movement patterns.
+They are taught to participate in team games, developing simple tactics for attacking and defending, dance and gymnastics by our experienced PE coach and class teachers.

 Key Stage 2

-In year 4 the children have swimming lessons at Holt Park Active.
+In year 4 the children have swimming lessons.

 In year 6 the children have an opportunity to develop their physical skills during outdoor and adventurous activities as part of their residential trip to Buckden.
 This includes map reading orienteering, hill walking, and problem solving as well as team building activities.